mythology-and-legends-in-warfare

 The Role of Women in Funeral Rites

 Women were not only interred in ship burials but also likely played a leadership role in the ceremonies.
 The high-status women at Oseberg suggest that female elites could command such elaborate rites.
-Later sagas depict women as funeral planners and mourners, responsible for overseeing the grave goods and the distribution of the deceased’s property.
+Later sagas, such as Egil's Saga, depict women as funeral planners and mourners, responsible for overseeing the grave goods and the distribution of the deceased's property.
+The Oseberg ship's grave goods include a large number of textile tools and domestic items, reinforcing the idea that women's contributions were central to funerary preparation.
+In some burials, women were interred with keys, symbolizing their authority over the household, even in the afterlife.

 Archaeological Discoveries and Modern Insights